 Keep in mind that coffee’s ability to protect your garden from pests hasn’t been fully studied, so it may not work for you.

 What plants like coffee grounds?

 The plants that like coffee grounds include roses, blueberries, azaleas, carrots, radishes, rhododendrons, hydrangeas, cabbage, lilies, and hollies.
-These are all acid-loving plants that grow best in acidic soil.

 You’ll want to avoid using coffee grounds on plants like tomatoes, clovers, and alfalfa.
 When in doubt, it’s probably safer to put your used coffee grounds in the compost bin — or check out our list of other uses for them!